mathias7799/solo/README.md

 ### 💼 Portability

 The Flexpool Solo is a highly portable software, and the only dependency you need is the Ethereum node.
-Also, it uses an embedded lightning-fast key-value [LevelDB database](https://github.com/google/leveldb), so there is no need to set up an external ones.
+Also, it uses an embedded lightning-fast key-value [LevelDB database](https://github.com/google/leveldb), so there is no need to set up external ones.

 ### 🏎 Speed